chengjingling/expenseSplitting/README.md

 ## About

 SplitSmart is a mobile app developed using React Native and Firebase, designed to help users split expenses among friends, family and colleagues.
 It allows users to add expenses to a group, and the balances and suggested reimbursements are automatically calculated.
+A full demonstration of the application can be found in the [demonstration video](https://github.com/chengjingling/splitSmart/blob/main/Demonstration%20Video.mp4).

 ## Groups screen